-The 17 Best Historical Anime to Watch
+The Best Historical Anime Like Apothecary Diaries Maomao

-The Best Historical Anime
+The Best Historical Anime Like Apothecary Diaries Maomao

-Anime is the ultimate form of escapism, allowing us to discover and enjoy new worlds.
+Anime is the ultimate form of escapism, allowing us to discover new worlds.
 That doesn’t always need to be a faraway land, however.
 The best historical anime allow us to discover various places and cultures in a whole new way.

-Whether you’re a fan of action anime, coming-of-age adventures or pure romance, this list has something for every anime fan to enjoy!
+Whether you’re a fan of action anime, coming-of-age adventures, or pure romance, this list has something for every anime fan to enjoy!

 1. Requiem of the Rose King